 But in all cases, certain general guidelines apply.

 So, help out your development team and increase the odds that the problem you saw will be addressed by following these five easy steps to writing good bug reports!

 - Tell us about the environment.
 Often the environmental details matter: What build of the code are you using?
 What are the versions of the other key software components in the system?
-(This will be domain specific, but for instance I normally want to know the version of the device firmware, or the operating system, or the web browser; whatever is relevant to the product at hand.)
-If you?re hitting server APIs, is your client pointing at the production environment or a pre-release staging environment?
+(This will be domain-specific, but for instance, I normally want to know the version of the device firmware, the operating system or the web browser; whatever is relevant to the product at hand.)
+If you’re hitting server APIs, is your client pointing at the production environment or a pre-release staging environment?
 And so on.

 Do you have any other hints?
 Pass them on in the comments!